1-855-862-1804 (Solano County)

 - Tracy Pullar, Homeless Program Manager, VA Northern California

 Roads Home is a program of Berkeley Food & Housing Project that works to help end homelessness among veterans and their families.

 - Veterans are far more likely to fall into homelessness than any other population.

 - California has a disproportionately high percentage of homeless veterans.

 - Veterans can have unique barriers to housing stemming from trauma related to their military service.

 In 2010 the VA launched a comprehensive, national initiative to address veteran homelessness: the Supportive Services for Veteran Families (SSVF) program.

 In the same year, BFHP opened a transitional housing program for homeless male veterans in downtown Berkeley.
-Four years later, the agency was selected as an SSVF grantee, which led to Roads Home: a program that provides an array of services to veterans and their families experiencing housing insecurity.
-Our partnership with the VA has continued to evolve and Roads Home now delivers services across six counties.
+Four years later, the agency was selected as an SSVF grantee, which led to Roads Home, wraparound program that provides an array of services to veterans and their families experiencing housing insecurity across a six county region.

 Roads Home has been recognized by the VA for offering a highly effective regional approach to ending veteran homelessness.

-BFHP has two veteran peer outreach teams that visit encampments, underpasses, and abandoned buildings to make contact with homeless veterans and link them to services.
+Our veteran outreach teams visit encampments, underpasses, and abandoned buildings to make contact with homeless veterans and link them to services.